 If you’ll be using your monogram for faux flowers indoors, then pine boards would likely be fine.

-Outdoors, we still recommend cedar, and look how great Michelle’s monogram K still looks even years later!
+Outdoors, we still recommend cedar, and look how great Michelle’s monogram K still looks even several years later!

 How do you hang a large monogram?